yjlcoder/hurl-run/README.md

 * Interpolate header names and header values using Python functions
 * Define your own Python functions and use them in interpolations
 * Set active environment in a file
+* All unused command arguments in this script are passed to `hurl`.

 ## How